mikeqfu/pyhelpers/docs/source/quick-start.rst

     >>> print(f"`df_retrieval_1` is equal to `data_frame`? {res}")
     `df_retrieval_1` is equal to `data_frame`?
 True

-Alternatively, we can also use the method :py:meth:`~pyhelpers.dbms.PostgreSQL.read_sql_query`, which serves as a more flexible way of reading/querying data.
+Alternatively, we can also use the method :meth:`~pyhelpers.dbms.PostgreSQL.read_sql_query`, which serves as a more flexible way of reading/querying data.
 It takes PostgreSQL statements, and could be much faster when the queried table is fairly large.
 Let's try this method to fetch the same data from the table "*df_table_alt*":

 .. code-block:: python